section-engineering-education/engineering-education/content/articles/getting-started-with-streams-in-java/index.md

 ### Why use streams?
 - **Minimum code Error**: Streams are performed step-by-step, preventing unnecessary bugs and code errors.
 - **Code is more Intuitive**: A code with streams is easy to understand and does not require much thinking.
 - **Verbose code**: This type of code needs more/longer words to describe what is going on.
-By using stream, you can chope off some lines of code making the code less verbose.
+By using stream, you can chope off some lines of code, making the code less verbose.

 ### Imperative vs. functional programmimg
 Before we start looking at the streams, we need to understand the kind of problem they solve.
 Let us say we have a `class book` with the `title`, the `author` of the book, and the number of `pages`.
 We want to count the number of books titles with more than 600 pages in this 'class book.'